Muslim conquest of Transoxiana: Umayyad–Türgesh wars

-In 724, the Muslims were defeated by the Turks of the Turgesh as the Sogdians and Turks fought against the Umayyads.
-The Sogdians were pacified by Nasr ibn Sayyar after Sulu, Khagan of the Turgesh, died.

 Samarkand was taken by Qutayba after they achieved victory over the army of the Eastern Turks under Kul Tegin Qapaghan Qaghan came to assist against the Arabs after his vassal, the Tashkent King, received plea from the Samarkand Prince Ghurak against the Arab attack by Qutayba bin Muslim.

 Qutayba's Muslims obliterated and triumphed over the union of several Ferghana states as fierce fighting took place in Sogdian Samarkand and Khorezm against Qutayba ibn Muslim.
 An easier time was had in the conquest of Bukhara.
 Under Ghurak, Sogdian Samarkand was forced to capitulate to the joint Arab-Khwarazmian and Bukharan forces of Qutayba.
 The obliteration of idols was ordered by Qutayba along with the construction of a Mosque, 30,000 slaves and 2,200,000 dirhams.
 Dewashtich's uprising was an example of anti Islamification sentiment felt after the conquest of the region by the Arabs.

 A string of subsequent appointees of Hisham were defeated by Suluk, who in 728 took Bukhara and later on still inflicted tactical defeats such as the Battle of the Defile upon the Arabs.
 The Turgesh state was at its apex, controlling Sogdiana and the Ferghana Valley.
 By 732, two large Arab expeditions to Samarkand managed, if with heavy losses, to reestablish Caliphal authority in the area; Suluk renounced his ambitions over Samarkand and abandoned Bukhara, withdrawing north.

 Turkish officers during an audience with king Varkhuman of Samarkand.
 648–651 AD, Afrasiyab murals, Samarkand.
 They are recognizable by their long plaits.

 In 734, an early Abbasid follower, al-Harith ibn Surayj, rose in revolt against Umayyad rule and took Balkh and Marv before defecting to the Turgesh three years later, defeated.
 In winter 737, Suluk along with his allies al-Harith, Gurak (a Turco-Sogdian leader) and men from Usrushana, Tashkent and Khuttal launched a final offensive.
 He entered Jowzjan but was defeated by the Umayyad governor Asad at the Battle of Kharistan.
-Next year, Suluk was murdered by his general with Chinese support.
-Then in 739, the general himself was killed by the Chinese and the Chinese power returned to Transoxiana.
+Next year, Suluk was murdered by his general Kül-chor with Chinese support.
+Taking advantage of his death, Nasr recovered most of Transoxiana by 743.

 Much of the culture and heritage of the Sogdians was lost due to the war.
 Geographic names used by Muslims contained reminders of the Sogdians.
 The role of lingua franca that Sogdian originally played was succeeded by Persian after the arrival of Islam.